wuyuxiangaaa/Study/pages/Unit 2.md

 	- since
 	- as
 		- We should save water, as water is important to us.
+	- for
 		- You may buy some cheap things, for the shop has been open for 2 days.
 -
   19. envy((n.))
 	- Green is the colour of envy.
 	- She is green with envy.
--
+- 20.